 Hans is a guest lecturer on ICT and privacy protection law at the Tilburg Institute for Law, Technology, and Society (TILT) and at the AP Hogeschool Antwerpen.
 He was also a researcher at the Interdisciplinary Centre for Law and ICT (ICRI) (today the Centre for IT & IP Law) of the Faculty of Law of the KU Leuven.

-He is a member of the ICT Committees of the Order of Flemish Bars, and of the Council of Bars and Law Societies of Europe (CCBE), and a legal expert at the Flemish Supervisory Committee.
+He is President of the Flemish Supervisory Committee and he is a member of the ICT Committees of the Order of Flemish Bars, and of the Council of Bars and Law Societies of Europe (CCBE).

 Hans has been a member of the Dutch speaking Bar Association of Brussels since 2005.